thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 # Robot Raconteur Survey
 Robot Raconteur is an object oriented Service-Client middleware.
 An RR service generally runs with a hardware (e.g. sensors,actuators) attached to a robot/computer to have direct communication between them.
 An RR client can receive messages that are sent from services and can call object functions in the service to command the robot.
-In this example, we'll go through how RR webcam streaming works.
+In this example, we'll go through how RR webcam streaming works. **Please time yourself for each checkpoint.**
 ## RR Resources:
 * RR Website: https://www.robotraconteur.com/
 * RR Framework: https://robotraconteur.github.io/robotraconteur/doc/core/latest/cpp/index.html